 - The Professor in The Ladykillers (Professor Marcus, played by Alec Guinness, in the 1955 original; Professor Dorr, played by Tom Hanks, in the 2004 remake) is a subversion.
 He is a charming, erudite, and gentlemanly man who studied classics and wishes to use his hostess's house as a place for his friends to practice playing classical music... except his friends can't play a single note, and he is actually the leader of a gang of desperate criminals.

 - Many depictions of the Beast from X-Men emphasize his Renaissance Man qualities and generally good nature.
-Appropriately, the film version cast Kelsey Grammer to play him.
+Appropriately, his first film portrayal was by Kelsey Grammer.

 - Corporal Miller in the film version of The Guns of Navarone, as he's played by David Niven.